 I bet you’re saying, “But I’ve TRIED being reasonable already.”
 Maybe so.
 But, I hardly need to tell you: time passes.
 Maybe he stops being so bitter, maybe he grows up emotionally a bit.
 He finds someone else, he gets a better job.
 Maybe life unfolds in a positive direction for him, and that gets his focus off you, his failed marriage, and his need to win his battles with you.
-Many, many women have told me that it’s a better kind of problem when the ex wants to see his kids, even if that comes with hassles, than the outright heartache the kids feel when Dad isn’t trying to be there, is nowhere to be found.
+Many, many women have told me that it’s a better kind of problem when the ex wants to see his kids – even when that comes with hassles – than the outright heartache the kids feel when Dad isn’t trying to be there, is sadly nowhere to be found.

-You’re right that your kids don’t want their Dad on the other side of some line which permanently reduces their access to him – either in their minds, or in reality.
+You’re right that your kids don’t want their Dad put on the other side of some line which permanently reduces their access to him.
 Remember, you’ll always be dealing with him through the kids.
 They both carry his DNA and, even more importantly, he’s in them in all kinds of ways – mentally, emotionally.
 So it’s easy to predict they’ll be coming at you with all kinds of attitude, intensity, and opposition that, at least partly, comes from their need to love him.
 Be ready.

-Most women look back at being the Mom of young kids as a time when their lives literally weren’t their own – they’re completely taken over by the all the neediness as well as the endless “to do” list.
+Most women look back at being the Mom of young kids as a time when their lives literally weren’t their own – they’re completely taken over by all that neediness as well as the endless tasks – the “to do” list.
 Being a single parent would be brutally hard even if the ex was an affluent saint, or a sensitive New Age male.
 The culture isn’t helping out the way it used to.
 You’re more on your own than ever these days.
 Sorry.

-An obvious truism: life works better when the people in each others’ lives refrain from lying and hurting each other, and can trust each other enough to be able to count on basic goodwill and baseline decency.
-It’s just that it takes time to get there if that’s not someone’s family experience or natural inclination.
+An obvious truism: life works better when the people in each others’ lives refrain from lying and and trying to hurt each other, and can trust each other enough to be able to count on basic goodwill and baseline decency.
+It’s just that it takes time to get there – especially if that’s not someone’s family experience or natural inclination.

 This is a tough judgement call.
 Taking the high road isn’t just something the “goody two-shoes” might do if they had all the time and energy in the world.
-It’s actually a very pragmatic and effective way of coping and moving forward that also happens to model what you want your kids to see, and believe in.
+It’s actually a very pragmatic and effective way of coping and moving forward – that also just happens to be the model you want your kids to see, and believe in.
 It generates fewer (but not zero) problems for you and your family.

 So, one last time: If you think you’re in physical danger, pull the plug.
 A tie goes to safety.
 If you’re pretty sure that’s not your situation, and he’s just (yet another) emotionally immature male having trouble coping with what his behavior has reaped – hang in, concentrate on parenting, let time be your ally.

 You may never get to a point where you’re totally squared away about being forced to deal with him.
-But, having weathered constant frustrations and outright provocations, you’ll probably be glad you did, finally, get to something workable in the end.
-I’m pretty sure your kids will be glad (and maybe even tell you they’re grateful some day) that you managed to keep your ex, their Dad, still moving around “out there” – but also still connected to the family solar system.
+But, having weathered constant frustrations and outright provocations, you’ll probably be glad you did – finally – get to something workable in the end.
+I’m pretty sure your kids will be glad (and maybe even tell you they’re grateful some day) that you managed to keep your ex, their Dad, still in orbit “out there” – still connected to the family solar system.